ansys/pysimai/doc/source/user_guide/best_practices.rst

 .. _best_practices:

-Best Practices
+Best practices
 ==============

 Asynchronicity
 --------------

-While the SDK doesn't use async/await mechanics, it is somewhat asynchronous in nature: uploading geometries is a blocking method but running a prediction or a post-processing will return the created object immediately before the result is computed on the servers or available locally.
+While the SimAI client doesn't use async/await mechanics, it is somewhat asynchronous in nature.
+While uploading geometries is a blocking method, running a prediction or a postprocessing returns the created object immediately, before the result is computed on the servers or available locally.
-This behavior makes it possible to request multiple computations to be ran on the SimAI platform without waiting for any of the data to be available.
+This behavior makes it possible to request that multiple computations be run on the SimAI platform without waiting for any of the data to be available.

-To wait for an object to be fully available, you can call the ``wait()`` method on the object (for example :meth:`Prediction.wait()<ansys.simai.core.data.predictions.Prediction.wait>`) or you can call the global :meth:`SimAIClient.wait()<ansys.simai.core.client.SimAIClient.wait>` method to wait for all requests to be complete.
+To wait for an object to be fully available, you can call the ``wait()`` method on the object.
+For example, you can call the :meth:`Prediction.wait()<ansys.simai.core.data.predictions.Prediction.wait>` method on a prediction.
+Or, you can call the global :meth:`SimAIClient.wait()<ansys.simai.core.client.SimAIClient.wait>` method to wait for all requests to complete.
-Alternatively you can try to access the object's data in which case the SDK will automatically wait for the data to be ready if needed.

-Because of this behavior, it is recommended when running a large number of computations to send all the requests before accessing any of the data.
+Alternatively, you can try to access the object's data, in which case the SimAI client automatically waits for the data to be ready if needed.
+Because of this behavior, when running a large number of computations, you should send all requests before accessing any of the data.

+This example requests the predictions and postprocessings sequentially, which requires waiting for the data to be available and used before requesting the next one.

 .. code-block:: python
    :name: sequential-way